American Air CEO says not focused on merger for now

 Most Wall Street analysts, industry executives and bankers agree the company would find it difficult to convince creditors that going it alone would trump the benefits of consolidation.

-Separately, Horton added that American would uphold a record order for 460 Airbus and Boeing jets.
+Separately, Horton added that American would uphold a record order for 460 Airbus EAD.PA and Boeing (BA.N) jets.

 (Reporting by Tim Hepher, Anurag Kotoky; Writing by John Crawley; Editing by Joseph Radford and Muralikumar Anantharaman)